 The State reserves the right to conduct reference checks beyond what was provided by references.

 The results of the reference checks will be reflected in the evaluation score for this criterion.
-Full points will not be awarded without confirmation of services from at least three (3) listed clients.
 Offerors are encouraged to notify references with due notice.